Kyansittha: Inconsistent chronicle narratives

 Furthermore, the chronicle narratives are filled with many inconsistencies.
 The chronicles claim that Anawrahta was already king when Pyinsa Kalayani was sent.
 But Anawrahta did not become king until 1044.
 Kyansittha had been born at least since 1030.
 Moreover, it was unlikely that the ruler of Wethali would have sent his daughter to Anawrahta who until 1044 was a prince but not to Sokkate, the king himself.
 The chronicles also claim that King Anawrahta tried to kill off all babies in the year that Kyansittha was born because his astrologers predicted that a new born would be king.
 Again, Anawrahta was not the king.

 The meaning of the name Kyansittha

 Kyansittha's birth name is lost to history.
 According to the Shwezigon Pagoda inscriptions dedicated by Kyansittha himself, the name Kyansittha is a title given by Anawrahta.
-The king gave him the title Kyansittha which means "the remaining/last standing soldier" because of the latter's knack for surviving in the battlefield.
-But according to historian George Coedes, it is a corruption of the Pali word, kalan cacsa, meaning "soldier-official".
+According to legend, the king gave him the title Kyansittha which means "the remaining/last standing soldier" because of the latter's knack for surviving in the battlefield.
+But according to historian George Coedes, it is a corruption of the Old Burmese word, kalan cacsaH (ကလန်စစ်သား), meaning "soldier-official".